MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/microsoft-365-change-guide.md

    - **Microsoft 365 Apps**: For information about the benefits and how to enroll or change update channels, see [Change the Microsoft 365 Apps update channel for devices in your organization](../change-update-channels.md).
 For a description of benefits, see the [Client release channels](#client-release-channels) section of this article.

    - **Microsoft 365 services:** For information about the benefits and how to enroll in to these update channels, see [Set up the Standard or Targeted release options](/microsoft-365/admin/manage/release-options-in-office-365).
-For an outline of the channels, see the [Service release options & controls](#service-release-options-and-controls) section earlier in this article.
+For an outline of the channels, see the [Service release options and controls](#service-release-options-and-controls) section earlier in this article.

 - **Power user (expertise):** To democratize update evaluations, identify power users in your production tenant and subscribe them to Current Channel or Monthly Enterprise Channel (Microsoft 365 Apps) and the Targeted Release option (services).
 Only the specified power users receive continuous or early updates and serve as an essential source of feedback, bugs, and experience across various lines of business and user expertise.